Resume vs CV: Which One Do You Need?

 No. A CV is a comprehensive document that you update over time but keep mostly consistent.
 A resume, by contrast, gets tailored for each application.
 This is one of the key differences: CVs are static; resumes are dynamic.

-- 7.GetNewResume Field Investigation, February 2026 — Dr. Aisha Rahman case study
+- 5.GetNewResume Field Investigation, February 2026 — Academic-to-industry transition patterns

 Ready to stop sending the same resume everywhere?
 Get New Resume uses AI to tailor your real experience to any job description — with full change tracking so you always know what was adjusted and why.
 No fabrication.
 Just translation.